Advancing Marine Research: UWSAM Framework and UIIS10K Dataset for Precise Underwater Instance Segmentation: Introduction

 Furthermore, unlike traditional methods that depend on external object detectors to generate point or bounding box (BBox) prompts for SAMs, subsequently encoded into prompt features by a SAM prompt encoder, EUPG directly integrates the generation of underwater prompt features within the model itself, enabling end-to-end training and inference.
 By incorporating EUPG, our approach eliminates the need for manually provided prompts or external detectors, significantly enhancing the efficiency and adaptability of underwater segmentation.
 Experimental results indicate that EUPG not only improves segmentation accuracy but also reduces computational complexity, making it highly suitable for deployment on resource-constrained underwater platforms.

 To evaluate the effectiveness of our proposed methods, we conducted extensive experiments on the \datasetName~datasets, USIS10K datasets \cite{USISSAM_2024_ICML}, and UIIS datasets \cite{WaterMask_2023_ICCV}, comparing our approach with state-of-the-art SAM-based methods, as well as other underwater and general instance segmentation methods.
 The results demonstrate that our approach significantly outperforms these existing methods in terms of segmentation accuracy, robustness, and efficiency.
 Our methods particularly excel in addressing the challenges unique to underwater environments, such as variable lighting, occlusions, and the complex appearance of underwater objects.
-The superior performance of our approach highlights its potential as a practical solution for underwater exploration and monitoring, providing accurate and efficient segmentation capabilities even under challenging conditions.
+As shown in Figure~\ref{fig:show}(b), our UWSAM-Teacher achieves the highest performance on the UIIS10K dataset, with an mAP$^{\text{s}}$ of 44.6, outperforming USIS-SAM 6.8 APs.
+In addition, UWSAM-Student achieves an mAP$^{\text{s}}$ of 38.7, exceeding WaterMask by 1.3 APs, demonstrating the effectiveness of our approach across different model sizes.

 The main contributions are concluded as follows: \begin{itemize} \item We present \datasetName, a large underwater instance segmentation dataset containing 10,048 images with pixel-level annotations for 10 categories with \methodName~model.
 As far as we know, this is the largest underwater instance segmentation dataset available and can be used as a benchmark for evaluating underwater segmentation methods. \item We propose the Mask GAT-based Underwater Knowledge Distillation (MG-UKD) algorithm for \methodName, which distills knowledge from large SAM ViT-Huge encoders into smaller ViT-Small encoders, optimized for underwater environments.
 MG-UKD reduces computational complexity and improves segmentation accuracy under challenging conditions such as low visibility and varying lighting, making it well-suited for real-world underwater applications. \item We developed the End-to-End Underwater Prompt Generator (EUPG) for \methodName, which directly generates prompts with positional information and contextual details, eliminating the need for external detectors or manual inputs, and enabling efficient end-to-end underwater segmentation. \item Extensive public evaluation metrics and numerous experiments confirm the effectiveness of our \datasetName~dataset and \methodName~model. \end{itemize}